 According to one article, those on their deathbeds can survive between 10 and 14 days without food and water.
 Some longer periods of survival have been noted, but are less common.
 Keep in mind that people who are bedridden aren’t using much energy.
 A person who is healthy and mobile would likely perish much sooner.

-One study that looked at hunger strikes suggested that a person needs to drink at least 1.5 liters of water a day to survive starvation for a longer period of time.
+that looked at hunger strikes suggested that a person needs to drink at least 1.5 liters of water a day to survive starvation for a longer period of time.
 The study also suggested adding a half teaspoon of salt a day to the water to help with kidney function.

 Living without access to food and water can have detrimental effects on your body.
 Your body’s many systems will begin to deteriorate despite your body’s ability to continue for days and weeks without food and water.